glebpom/arch-into/README.md

 # arch-into

-This crates provides simplified conversion for usize/isize types, for the list of supported pointer width.
+This crates provides simplified conversion between `usize`/`isize` types, and types with the defined sized, depending on supported architectures.

-Typically, you, when you want to convers usize, to u64/u32 you have few options:
+Typically, when you want to convert `usize` to `u64` (or `u32`) you have few options:

 - Use `as` keyword.
 This approach may lead to incorrect results
 - Use `try_from` with `unwrap`/`expect`.
-When you target only 64-bits architectures this is fin, but produces a lot of boilerplate code
+When you target only 64-bits architectures this is fine, but produces a lot of boilerplate
 - Use `try_from` and return error.
 This approach hides misbehavior of your code.

 This crates provides two features: `arch-32` and `arch-64`.
 It defines the minimum supported architecture.
-If you try to compile fo unsupported architecture, comiplation will fail with error.\
+If you try to compile for unsupported architecture, compilation will fail with the error.

-Since minimum supported pointer width is defined, we can define safe conversions for types with specific size.
+Since minimum supported pointer width is defined, we can use safe conversions for types with specific size.

 ## Usage